zwets/gene-paths/README.md

 It would seem that if we find features A and B on separate contigs, we are out of luck.
 Not knowing what is between the contigs, or even their order, we can't tell which of A or B is upstream, whether one is inverted relative to the other, and we certainly can't know the distance between them.
+Or so you would think.

 You may be surprised to learn that quite the opposite is true.

 Contigs do not generally end because of a lack of data, i.e. because what comes next is not covered by reads.
-In most cases its left and right ends are covered by reads, but these imply that there are multiple continuations.
+In most cases their left and right ends are covered by reads, but these imply that there are multiple continuations.

 In the assembly graph this could look like this: